create shortcut on desktop

 The PyCharm example

-In the previous method, we have learned how to create a “.desktop” file on our Desktop to get a shortcut to open an application.
-Another option is to directly create this file.
+In the previous method, we have seen how to create a “.desktop” file on our Desktop to get a shortcut to open an application.

 [Desktop Entry]